muratk3n/thirdwave/en/README.md

 ---

 Ramamurti sounds like a capable guy.
-See it is posible to be technically knowledge, capable and left.
+See it is posible to be technically knowledgable, capable and left.
 U dont need a former bus driver to be President which gets you f-ing Venezuella.

 ---